 When will Harbour.Space open again for offline classes?

-At this moment, we are preparing to open our campus and continue our classes offline in the second week of July, 2020 and will continue doing so unless there are governmental regulations put in place.
+At this moment, we are preparing to open our campus and continue our classes offline in August 2020 and will continue doing so unless there are governmental regulations put in place.
 However, the final decision will be made based on the governmental regulations regarding the evolution of the outbreak.
-With that in mind, we will do our best to provide the offline classroom-based learning as soon as possible, hopefully not later than July.
+With that in mind, we will do our best to provide the offline classroom-based learning as soon as possible, hopefully not later than August.
 So, until there is further notice, we are opening as planned.
 In the meantime, all classes will continue to be streamed online.

 Are you offering online classes for the first modules in the case that offline classes are not possible?